onimisionipe/pyping/README.rst

 Note that ICMP messages can only be sent from processes running as root (in Windows, you must run this script as 'Administrator').

-Original Version from `Matthew Dixon Cowles <ftp://ftp.visi.com/users/mdc/ping.py>`_.
+Original Version from Matthew Dixon Cowles.

-* Copyleft 1989-2011 by the python-ping team, see `AUTHORS <https://github.com/socketubs/pyping/blob/master/AUTHORS>`_ for more details.
+* Copyleft 1989-2011 by the python-ping team, see `AUTHORS <https://raw.github.com/socketubs/pyping/master/AUTHORS>`_ for more details.
-* License: GNU GPL v2, see `LICENCE <https://github.com/socketubs/pyping/blob/master/LICENSE>`_ for more details.
+* License: GNU GPL v2, see `LICENCE <https://raw.github.com/Socketubs/Pyping/master/LICENSE>`_ for more details.

 Usage
 -----